moneypro/fantasy_basketball_tools/gpt_actions/scout_free_agents.md

 ## Key Insights
 1. **Injury Status is Critical**
-   - `injured: true` + `injury_status: "OUT"` = Player likely won't play tomorrow
+   - `injured: true` + `injury_status: "OUT"` = Player won't play and won't accumulate stats
    - Aaron Nesmith has 35.67 avg but is OUT, so risky pickup for immediate games
    - Check before recommending a pickup for tomorrow's games

-2. **Waiver Status Indicates Availability**
+2. **Waiver Status Indicates Availability Timeline**
-   - `on_waivers: true` = Player was recently claimed via waivers
+   - `on_waivers: true` = Player is currently on waivers
-   - Means they might not be available much longer
+   - `waiver_clear_period: 47` = Player was dropped in period 47, clears ~2 periods later
-   - Higher priority if they're top performers and still available
+   - Use this to prioritize pickups: players clearing sooner have limited time windows

 3. **Position Scarcity Creates Value**
    - If user has only 1 Guard spot left but 2 Forward spots, Forward has more value